LawrenceZ22/LawrenceZ22.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a 4th year BSc Computer Science student at the Univerisity of Edinburgh.
-Currently, an undergraduate student at <a href="https://maps-lab.github.io/" target="_blank">MAPS Lab</a>, supervised by <a href="https://christopherlu.github.io/" target="_blank">Dr. Chris Lu</a>.
-My research interests lie in egocentric computer vision, fine-grained 3D spatial interfaces and human-robot/computer interaction.
+I am a first-year MSCS student at the Georgia Institute of Technology.
+My research interests lie in egocentric computer vision, fine-grained 3D spatial interfaces, and human-robot/computer interaction.
 I am currently working on developing a temporal transformer-based hand pose estimator with an egocentric thermal hand pose dataset.

-Before coming to Edinburgh, I attended Sixth Form at <a href="https://stamfordschools.org.uk" target="_blank">Stamford Schools</a> in Lincolnshire, England, from 2018 to 2020.
-Graduated with a Headmaster's Commendation (awarded to top 5 / 185 students).

-🌟 We are actively looking for a diverse group of participants located in Edinburgh in the multi-modal egocentric hand action data collection; if you are interested in this project and are willing to help, please get in touch with me!
+Before coming to Georgia Tech, I graduated from The University of Edinburgh with first-class honours in BSc Computer Science.
+I conducted my undergraduate research on a transformer-based egocentric thermal hand pose estimator and constructed the first multimodal egocentric hand action dataset at <a href="https://maps-lab.github.io/" target="_blank">MAPS Lab</a>, supervised by <a href="https://christopherlu.github.io/" target="_blank">Dr. Chris Lu</a>.